locaweb/rc_monitor/README.md

 ## 0. INTRODUCTION

-This plugin makes a monitoring of resources of roundcube using it self core/libs ( try to authenticate in imap, execute a select in database, make write/read memcache test ) and expose results using a JSON.
+This plugin monitors roundcube resources and libs (trying to authenticate via imap, execute a database select, read and write from memcache) and expose them in JSON format.

 ## 1. REQUIREMENTS